The Green Mama gives a few tips for shopping green, ethical, and last-minute

 So, how do you hang on to all your ethics and shop green last-minute?
 Here are a few websites, stores, or tricks I’ve used this year or in the past.

 1. I love little, well-curated, beautiful stores and craft fairs.
 You still have time to hit the smaller craft fairs (the big ones are probably over) but your farmer’s market may still come through with a few local vendors selling awesome hand-made jewelry, artisan foods, and truly natural skincare.
 If you have no local farmer’s market in the winter then you may be able to find a small store selling similar goods.
 Small eco baby boutiques abound in most cities now as do small green-minded houseware stores.
 Or, google the name of your town and Waldorf School as Waldorf Schools almost always have little stores selling amazing hand-crafted goods, including handmade baby dolls that will delight.
-I found a place near me dedicated to honey and bought a few amazing beeswax items (including beeswax play-dough, beeswax candles, and beeswax chapstick) to go along with the honey from our backyard.

 2. Books!
 People love books.
 Kids love books.
 Grown-ups love books.
 You don’t even have to read to love books.
 They can be new or reused, audio or print: I’ve been known to take favourites right off my bookshelf to pass on.
 It’s the idea that someone would think enough about you to pick something personalized.
 If you don’t have any idea what kind of book to buy: I recommend checking out the hyper-local sections.
 It’s always fun to get a book about your area whether you are a child or adult.